Skip to main content

 • How to review: The Height is set by default in Heat Load > Settings but can be overridden in the Room's properties in Floor Plan mode.

-Ventilation Air Change Rate
+Fresh Air Change Rate

 • How to review:

-Heating Air Change Rate
+Infiltration Air Change

 • How to review: